evecraig/evecraig.github.io/_pages/reading.md

 - Reed, Cameron.
 1998. _Congenital agenesis of gender ideation by K. N. Sirsi and Sandra Botkin_. url: https://reactormag.com/congenital-agenesis-cameron-reed/

 - Reed, Cameron.
 1996. _The fortunate fall_.
 New York, NY: Tor Publishing Group.
 ISBN: 978-1-250-32669-0.

 - Reed, Cameron.
+2025. _The girl that my mother is leaving me for_. url: https://reactormag.com/the-girl-that-my-mother-is-leaving-me-for-cameron-reed/

+- Reed, Cameron.
 2026. _What we are seeking_.
 New York, NY: Tor Publishing Group, 1st edn.
 ISBN: 978-1-250-36473-9.